 Amazon Author CentralThis service allows authors to craft their Amazon Author Central page.
 Whether or not you “claim” your page, you will have an Author Central page if you’ve published a book on Amazon.
 Any Amazon page showing your book will link back to this page, so claiming and optimizing its content is important.
 Not doing so is passing up the opportunity for a quick, easy, and free promotional tool.
 First, you’ll make sure all your books are listed, and if not, you can insert their ISBNs.
 This is important, since readers will use this page to find your other books.
 They can even sign up for an email list to receive notifications when you release a new book.
 You can add RSS feeds from your blog or Tumblr account, updates on events such as speaking engagements, as well as photos, and even videos.
 One thing to note is that there are separate Amazon Author Central pages for the US, UK, Canada, France, and Germany, so you will want to make sure you claim these too if you are planning to sell books in these countries.

-CreateSpaceFinally, Amazon offers its CreateSpace print-on-demand service for authors who want to go beyond ebooks.
+CreateSpaceFinally, Amazon Book Publishing has merged CreateSpace print-on-demand service for authors who want to go beyond ebooks.
 From a PDF file, Amazon will print your book to order each time it sells.
 They will tell you the base price for printing, and allow you to set a price above that, earning the difference as a commission each time it sells.
 Amazingly, all of these services are available with no up-front cost, which means anyone who can write a book can use Amazon book publishing services, and immediately have the tools at their disposal to boost sales, sell print books, and establish a following of readers.
-But it takes some extra know-how to really get the most out Amazon’s self-publishing services, and in the rest of this series, we’ll offer more detail on how to optimize these services to see real results and even earn bestseller status.
+But it takes some extra know-how to really get the most out of Amazon’s self-publishing services, and in the rest of this series, we’ll offer more detail on how to optimize these services to see real results and even earn bestseller status.

 Subscribe for self-publishing pro tips and free resources delivered directly to your inbox